tychon/phrases/README.md

 # Under The Hood

+For information about version 1 checkout the `v1` tag in git.

 ### Haskell coding style:
 * No exceptions in pure code.
 * Document impure behaviour ( exitFailiure, exitSuccess, error, ... )